berkeman/glansigt/_posts/2019-09-02-bigdataathome.markdown

 ---
 layout: post
-title:  "Processing a Billion line Dataset on an Inexpensive Workstation"
+title:  "Processing a Billion Row Dataset on an Inexpensive Workstation"
 date:   2019-09-02 00:00:00
 categories: performance
 ---